 Get ready for a fast paced program that runs much like a zany TV show.
 Teams earn points for having the person with the most hilarious laugh, best group rendition of a nursery rhyme music video, best impersonation, answering trivia questions etc. Dutch Auction is designed to heighten cooperation and the imagination.
 For an added bonus, have students bring old costumes or unique clothing to add a hint of craziness!

-A fun filled program of wild and crazy games and activities sure to keep students entertained all night.
-Non-competitive and fun.
+A high energy, fun filled night of wild and crazy games and activities sure to keep your group moving.

 The Night has always conjured visions of darkness and mystery.
 Darkness provides many challenges for people and animals but all have adapted over time.
 Learn about all things nocturnal by taking a hike through the woods and learning about the senses, bioluminescence, stars, night vision and more!
 Let us dispel your myths, help overcome fears and help you better understand and appreciate the forest at night.
 Great for all ages!